Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 - Method: **POST**
 - Body Parameters: `email`, `password`

 ⚠️ To get post value wich is sending from JS file (like connexion.js) you had to use : file_get_contents('php://input');
-Which this, you will have json data format that you need to decode !
+With this, you will have json data format that you need to decode !

 ## Products